mtgjson/mtgjson-website/CONTRIBUTING.md

         │   └── scripts/ # Any app helper functions
         │       └── *.js # Vue helpers
         └── theme # Visuals
-            ├── components/ # Vuepress default Vue components (Beware!)
+            ├── components/ # Vue components
-            ├── global-components/ # Custom Vue components
             │   └── *.vue # Vue component
+            ├── global-components/ # Global components (can be used inside Markdown) │   └── *.vue # Vue component
             ├── layouts/ # Theme layout for all pages │   ├── 404.vue # Layout for error page
             │   └── Layout.vue # Layout for the rest of pages
             ├── styles/ # Visual styling
-            │   ├── *.scss # CSS
+            │   └── *.scss # CSS
-            │   └── palette.styl # Stylus requirement for VuePress (DO NOT REMOVE)
-            └── util/ # Theme helper functions
+            ├── util/ # Theme helper functions
-                └── index.js # Helper functions for components
+            │   └── index.js # Helper functions for components
+            ├── index.js # Theme config and enhancements
+            └── store.js # Vuex store
 ```

-## VuePress Configuration
+## VitePress Configuration

-Explaining the configuration as a whole would be best served by directly linking to the [VuePress documentation](https://v1.vuepress.vuejs.org/config/).
+Explaining the configuration as a whole would be best served by directly linking to the [VitePress documentation](https://vitepress.vuejs.org/config/introduction.html).

 ## Markdown Files

 ### Use and Purpose

 > **Use**: To serve has as static routing of the application.
-> **Purpose**: All markdown files should be named `README.md`.
+> **Purpose**: All markdown files should be named `index.md`.
 That file will act as the single `index.html` for a directory.

 ### Markdown Structure